1Mangesh1/1mangesh1.github.io/src/content/blog/seo-in-depth.md

 - Add Open Graph and Twitter Card meta tags for better social sharing.
 - Use HTTPS for security and trust.

 ---

+## 🤖 Next-Gen SEO: AEO & GEO

+**AEO (Answer Engine Optimization):**
+- Structure your content to directly answer user questions.
+- Use clear headings, FAQs, and concise explanations.
+- Helps your site appear in featured snippets and be cited by AI assistants.

+**GEO (Generative Engine Optimization):**
+- Create authoritative, trustworthy content that AI models can reference.
+- Use schema markup and rich metadata for better machine understanding.
+- Position your site as a reliable source for generative AI tools like ChatGPT and Gemini.

+---

 ## ✅ Final Thoughts